Counting Lines with Vinberg's algorithm: The taxonomy of hyperbolic graphs

 The last stage of the proof (see \autoref{ss.stage.2}) boils down to the study of but a few extremal configurations.
 The general approach is outlined in \autoref{ss.stage.2}, and we give the necessary explanations on a case-by-case basis.

-The general computer aided algorithms are described in the appendices, and a more detailed exposition and numerous intermediate statements for the case of degree $8$ \KK-surfaces are the subject of the rest of the paper.
+The general computer aided algorithms are described in the appendices (the reason for this decision is explained in \autoref{remark-no-code}), and a more detailed exposition and numerous intermediate statements for the particular case of octic \KK-surfaces are the subject of the rest of the paper.
 A human readable example of this reasoning ---the case of Kummer octics--- is found in \autoref{S.Kummer}.